THE VELVET UNDERGROUND EXPERIENCE – Art & Music Exhibition

 Another VERY IMPORTANT article that should have been featured in the exhibition:

 I’m going bananas!!!
-My coolest friend ever, Howie Pyro unpeeled the mystery of the VU album cover’s star fruit – Andy Warhol’s banana – upon its 50th anniversary last year! – MB
+My coolest friend ever, Howie Pyro unpeeled the mystery of the VU album cover’s star fruit – Andy Warhol’s banana – upon its 50th anniversary last year!

-A primitive, pounding Moe Tucker drumroll please for the reveal of THEE BANANA…
+Now, a primitive, pounding Moe Tucker drumroll please for the reveal of THEE BANANA…

 By Howie Pyro